FALL GAMES

 Every May our largest statewide competition takes place at Keesler Air Force Base!
 Thousands of athletes, families, volunteers and supporters enjoy a weekend of friendly fun and fierce competition at our Summer Games.

-Competitions offered: Athletics (traditional & unified), Aquatics (traditional & unified), Bocce (traditional & unified), Bowling (traditional & unified), Golf (traditional & unified), Powerlifting, Tennis and Volleyball (traditional & unified),
+Competitions offered: Track & Field (traditional & unified), Swimming (traditional & unified), Bocce (traditional & unified), Bowling (traditional & unified), Golf (traditional & unified), Powerlifting, Tennis and Volleyball (traditional & unified),

 SPRING GAMES

-2024 statewide Spring Games (Basketall) will take place February 24, 2024 at Oxford Activity Center in Oxford, MS
+2025 statewide Spring Games (Basketall) will take place March 8, 2025 at Turner Center in Oxford, MS

 FLAG FOOTBALL & CHEERLEADING TOURNAMENT